 You should first contact the member of staff you are dealing with, as complaints are generally best resolved directly with those concerned.
 If the matter needs more action, you may contact the ICANZ Director, or the ICANZ Board, via the ICANZ email, snail mail, or telephone contacts.
 We are happy to deal with lower level informal complaints and feedback verbally, but for other matters it is helpful if you put the matter in writing , by email or letter.
 To process a complaint we need to receive the following information:

 - any actions you have already taken to resolve this informally with the staff member concerned

 - how you would like to see this resolved

 You can expect to have your complaint:

 - acknowledged in writing (by email, or mail) within 10 working days

-- considered by the Board of ICANZ initially at the next Board meeting, which is usually within one month of receiving the complaint.
+- considered by the Board of ICANZ at the next Board meeting, within two months of receiving the complaint.
 Often it will be considered earlier.

 - assessed as ‘upheld’ or ‘not upheld’ with notification of any actions to be taken by ICANZ.